Slamy/CDIC_BlackBoxAnalyzer/README.md

 	dosbox master.bat -exit

 The resulting image can be loaded into cdiemu

-### Conversion into CUE/BIN

-You need to do that to use the image in MAME or the MiSTer core.
-Keep in mind that the tool requires mouse control.

-	wine tocsplit.exe

 ### Compiling, mastering and CUE/BIN conversion in one step